Learn how to be patient in 5-minutes a week

 • Book a vacation in the near future or something else to look forward to.

-Identifying your triggers is only the first step.
+Identifying your triggers is only the first step in developing deeper patience.
 Controlling yourself and fighting your impulses will take as much—if not more—practice.
 Did you know that proper breathing comes with a number of mental and physical health benefits?

 When you first start feeling like you’re losing your patience, take a deep breath and hold it in for a few seconds.
 Slowly breathe out and continue the process two more times.
 These three breaths should give you plenty of time (30 to 45 seconds) to calm your nerves and bring you back to the here and now.